Hawaii-based photographer captures ethereal photos of rare planetary alignment

 Hara’s tips for budding photographers

-Whether you’re looking to nail the next planetary alignment shot in 2040, or you’re simply wishing to improve your astrophotography chops in 2022, Hara has some tips on creating a great image.
+Whether you’re looking to nail the next planetary alignment in 2040, or you’re simply wishing to improve your astrophotography chops in 2022, Hara has some tips on creating a great image.

 “Just experiment!
-Try new things, settings, and times of year to what best works for you.
-No one camera and lens set up is perfect and it should feel like there is a in the process with the result of an image that you are with,” he shares.
+Try new things, settings, and times of year to see what best works for you.
+No one camera and lens set up is perfect and it should feel like there is a in the process with the result of an image that you are happy with,” he shares.

 It’s easy to fall into the trap of thinking you need specific gear.
 For his own photos, Hara employed a Canon mirrorless camera and the Canon RF 15-35mm, 24-70mm, and Sigma 35mm f/1.4 lenses.
 However, he says it’s perfectly fine to go with what you’ve got—especially if you’re just starting out.